copy-ninja/SmartThings_MyQ/README.md

-## NOTICE - September 2022: Groovy is set to be retired on October 15th.
-At that point, this SmartApp will no longer function.
-A replacement integration using an Edge driver is in progress.
+## This SmartApp has been deprecated.
+Groovy is set to gradually be phased out between September 30 - Early 2023.
+Over that time, this SmartApp will eventually no longer function.
+A new integration using the Edge driver platform is available here: https://github.com/brbeaird/SmartThings-MyQ-Edge.

 # SmartThings MyQ Lite SmartApp